yiweisong/node-ace-can/README.md

 # ace-can

-> Node.js CAN bus bindings for Busust and Peak PCAN hardware.
+> Node.js CAN bus bindings for busmust and Peak PCAN hardware.

 ## Getting started